Islam in Assam: Indigenous Muslims

 The Julhas (also called Jolha or Jolaha) are a small Assamese Muslim community found in some parts of Upper Assam.
 The Julhas were originally from undivided Bihar, Odisha, and West Bengal and are believed to be converts from Adivasis.
 There were two phases of migration of the community to Assam.
 First, during the time of the Ahom kings, who brought them to work as weavers; and the other towards the end of the 19th century, when a large number of Julhas were brought by British tea planters to work in the tea gardens.

 In the 1891 Census Report, Julhas were described as Muslim weavers.
 According to the Report, there were 2180 Julhas in Assam, of which 624 were in Cachar, 558 in Sylhet, and 252 in Sivasagar.
 The descendants of these migrants now form the Julha community and can be found in certain localities of Eastern Assam.
 For example, the Julha community formed during the Ahom rule can be seen in Moran, Nazira, and Dimow areas of Sivasagar.
 Those brought by the British have a small concentration in Balibat, near Dergaon (Jorhat district), and Misamura in Golaghat District.
 In Assam, they are listed as More Other Backward Classes (MOBC) and part of the tea-garden community.
 Most of the customs of the Julhas are similar to the Tea Tribe community of Assam.
 Jhumur, the traditional dance of the Tea Tribe Community, is also popular among the Julhas.
 The dialect they speak too is similar to the one used by the Tea Tribe Community.

 On 5 June 2022, by cabinet decision of the Assam Government, five groups of indigenous Assamese Muslims were recognised, namely Goria, Moria, Deshi, Jalah (Juluha) and Syed.
 On 3 October 2023, the Assam Government announced its intention to conduct a survey aimed at assessing the socio-economic status of indigenous Muslims in Assam.
 Some observers considered this an attempt to differentiate between the Bengali-speaking 'Miya' Muslims and the state's native Muslim population.
 The AIUDF Party spokesperson accused the BJP of employing a 'divide and rule' strategy in Assam, emphasising their alleged focus on creating divisions within the Muslim population by exploiting differences between indigenous and non-indigenous groups for political gains.
+The exact population or proportion of indigenous Assamese Muslims within the overall Muslim population of Assam is currently not conclusively known, as official census data has historically not distinguished between different Muslim groups based on indigenous status.
+On 5 June 2025, Assam Chief Minister Himanta Biswa Sarma stated that a caste census would help identify and document Assam's indigenous Muslim communities.
+He said the exercise would be incorporated into the 2027 census of India.